wl-research/nubia/README.md

 <img src="https://i.ibb.co/H4v85pB/nubia-demo.gif" />

-#### Installation:
+#### Installation by using the pip package:

+You can directly install nubia using the pip package: `pip install nubia-score`

+#### Installation by cloning the repo:

-Clone the repo: `git clone https://github.com/wl-research/nubia.git`
+You can also clone the repo: `git clone https://github.com/wl-research/nubia.git`

-Install requirements: `pip install -r requirements.txt`
+And install requirements: `pip install -r requirements.txt`

 #### Use: